Table of Contents

 2) Touchless faucets

-• Convenience: Like touch faucets, touchless faucets are easy to operate.
-They are ideal for those who may have difficulty reaching or operating traditional faucets.
+Like touch faucets, touchless faucets are easy to operate.
 Especially for children, touchless faucets are the easiest to use because they don’t even need to reach out and touch the faucet like touch-sensitive faucets.

 Both touch and touchless faucets offer impressive upgrades compared to traditional faucets.
 Both options exist because people have different preferences for which is best.